 - Toes are tender to the touch

-These symptoms could indicate that you have sustained one of the following foot injuries or conditions that can be treated by our foot experts at one of our four convenient locations in Asheville – McDowell, Asheville – Livingston, Arden/Fletcher, or Hendersonville.
+These symptoms could indicate that you have sustained one of the following foot injuries or conditions that can be treated by our foot experts at one of our four convenient locations in Asheville – McDowell, Asheville – Livingston, South Asheville, or Hendersonville.
 Treatments for the foot and related injuries and conditions may be conservative or require surgery.

 - Forefoot conditions (hammertoes, bunions)